All I Want for Christmas is an Accounting System that Works

 Research what is needed for a software RFP.

 Writing a request for proposal for software requires input from multiple different members of your team.
 Download our free guide to Writing a Request for Proposal for ERP Software.
 It highlights the different categories that an RFP should include and questions to ask your team.
-Categories include statement or purpose, background information, scope of work and more.
+Categories include statement or purpose, background information, the scope of work and more.

 Many companies choose a software provider without sending out an RFP, however filling out the information will help you and your software partner understand your companies needs better.